algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/CodingConventions.md

 #### 4. Struct and Enum Names

 >[!TIP]
->- `Good Practice:` Use PascalCase or CamelCase for struct and enum names.
+>- `Good Practice:` Use PascalCase for struct and enum names.
 >```c
 >typedef struct Person {
 >    char name[50];